Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Equilibria with communication and correlation resources

-\paragraph{Necessity of an informed mediator.} The correlated equilibrium class does not need an informed mediator to be implemented, since it is based on local correlations and the shared random variables are independent of the types.
-For some cases the players can also get rid of the mediator completely, and base their strategy on the observation of a single independent shared random variable, such as meteorological data.
-This however suggests that all players receive the same information as advice.
-There are examples of correlated equilibria where this is not given and indeed not possible, such as the game of Chicken \cite{rapoport1966game}.
-Different schemes to get rid of a mediator based on communication between players have been studied in \cite{ForgesSunspots}.

-In contrast, in the case of belief-invariant and communication equilibria, the players seem to need a trusted mediator to implement the correlation.
-We say ``seem'' because strong experimental evidence from physics suggests that it is possible to go beyond the local correlations without a mediator by using quantum effects.
-However quantum mechanics cannot cover the whole class of belief-invariant correlations.
-The correlation \eqref{eq:chsh_ns_strategy} given below is not achievable in quantum mechanics without a mediator (as proven in \cite{Tsilerson}).
-Therefore, unless quantum mechanics is falsified in the future and replaced by another theory, a mediator is needed to implement the complete belief-invariant class.
-The quantum mechanical class will be discussed later in Section \ref{sec:quantum}.

-\paragraph{Privacy of the players.} Clearly, in order to implement a correlated equilibrium, nobody else other than player $i$ needs to learn the type $t_i$.
-The belief-invariant class allows for more correlations at the expense that a trusted mediator might learn something about the types.
-The use of a belief-invariant correlation guarantees however that the mediator will be the only one learning the types and no player $j$ will learn $t_i$.
-It is not always possible to respect this requirement in the more general class of communication equilibria.

-Note that our concept of privacy in correlated and belief-invariant equilibria is much stronger than the well-known concept of differential privacy~\cite{pai2013privacy}.
-Indeed, we say that an equilibrium is private in an information-theoretic sense and assume that each player cannot obtain any new information about the other players while playing the game; differential privacy, instead, assumes only that each player cannot obtain more than epsilon information, for small and positive epsilon.
-Moreover, differential privacy usually guarantees privacy only when the number of players is large, while our privacy concept applies to any number of players.

-\paragraph{Situations in which communication or correlation are useless.} If our game $G$ is really one of complete information in the sense that the types of the players are deterministically prescribed, i.e., $P(\tv_0) = 1$ for some $\tv_0 \in T$, then any communication equilibrium is equivalent to a correlated equilibrium.
-More precisely, for the canonical form $Q$ of the communication equilibrium, $Q_0 := Q(\cdot\mid\tv_0)$ as a probability distribution on $A = A_1 \times \cdots \times A_n$ is a correlated equilibrium, which has the same expected payoffs,
+\paragraph{Situations in which communication or correlation are useless.} If our game $G$ is really one of complete information in the sense that the types of the players are deterministically prescribed, i.e., \dio{$T_i = \{t^*_i\}$ for each player $i$ and thus $P(\tv^*) = 1$}, then any communication equilibrium is equivalent to a correlated equilibrium.
+More precisely, for the canonical form $Q$ of the communication equilibrium $\gv$, $Q^* := Q(\cdot\mid\tv^*)$ as a probability distribution on $A = A_1 \times \cdots \times A_n$ is a correlated equilibrium, \dio{such that each player has an expected payoff}

-and similarly for any social payoffs.
 This reproduces the result of Zhang~\cite{Zhang12}, that quantum (and indeed \emph{any}) correlation doesn't change the landscape of equilibria in games of complete information beyond correlated equilibria.